Guidance

 Similarly, you can download geospatial data we have for your organisation as CSV or GeoJSON from planning.data.gov.uk and modify it using QGIS or other GIS tools.

-Your data does not need to be complete or perfect to start with.
-For many purposes having some data is better than no data, so start by providing the Developer contributions information you have, and continue to iterate and improve it over time.
+You must provide data containing the mandatory fields identified here where required by law.
+Otherwise your data does not need to be complete or perfect to start with.
+For many purposes having some data is better than no data, so start by providing the best Developer contributions information you have, and continue to iterate and improve it over time.

 Files

-For Developer contributions you need to provide 3 datasets:
+For Developer contributions you may provide the following dataset:

 The fields and format of the data you need to prepare are documented below, and formally defined in the technical specifications attached to this page.